“Without promotion, something terrible happens… nothing!” This is why creating demand for your artwork is so important.

 Essentially, you could place a costly ad in a broadsheet newspaper that could reach millions of people, but who out of them are likely even to consider buying an NFT from you?
 It would be much more efficient to place an ad in a much smaller magazine dedicated to NFT art, wouldn’t it?

-Oh, and before we begin, we need to mention that you will need to set up a Crypto Wallet, and this resource can help you pick out one.
+Oh, and before we begin, we need to mention that you will need to do a few things like setting up a Crypto Wallet, and this resource can help you pick out one.
+2 other resources you may consider reading to help you save money are:

 How To Promote Your NFT Artwork